temirov/ctx/NOTES.md

         6b.
 MCP advertisement
         6c.
 Readme documentation
       - Implemented `internal/docs/githubdoc` fetcher, new `doc` CLI command with GitHub integration, MCP wiring, and regression tests for jspreadsheet, marked, and beercss documentation flows.
-  - [ ] [CT-18] Intelligent document retrieval.
+  - [X] [CT-18] Intelligent document retrieval.
 Add the best efforts for document retrieval from the github repos.
 Make educated guesses and develop a heuristics to identify if a package is on github and has documentation under `tree/master/docs`.
 Implement under --docs-attempt flag.
 Expected behaviour is to identify the versions of the 3rd party packages and look up their documentation on github and retrieve it intelligently.
 This is for in-code dependencies only.
 The implementation of the retrieval shall be shared between the `doc` flag and  `--docs-attempt`
+    - Added a remote documentation attempt engine that parses `go.mod`, resolves GitHub coordinates, and reuses the GitHub fetcher to collect `docs/` content per module.
+    - `ctx content` and `ctx callchain` accept `--docs-attempt`, automatically upgrading to `--doc full` when unset and folding remote module docs into output alongside local symbol references.
+    - Integration coverage provisions a mocked GitHub API to prove `--docs-attempt` surfaces third-party documentation without regressing existing flows.

 ### Improvements